piotrferens/chilid-recruitment-task/README.md

 ```

 3. Go to http://localhost:9000/
-4. Application is hosted on Firebase -> https://xsolve-recruitment-task.firebaseapp.com/
+4. Application is hosted on [Firebase](https://xsolve-recruitment-task.firebaseapp.com/)